villekf/OMEGA-doc/docs/source/gate.rst

 .. note::

-	Using ROOT data, as mentioned in readme, will cause MATLAB R2018b and EARLIER to crash during GUI activity.
+	Using ROOT data, as mentioned in the readme, will cause MATLAB R2018b and EARLIER to crash during GUI activity.
 This can be prevented by using MATLAB in the -nojvm mode (i.e. matlab -nojvm), which means without any GUIs.
 It is recommended to use this only for data extraction (set options.only_sinos = true and run PET_main_gateExampleSimple.m or other main-file with GATE support).
 This issue is not present on Octave or MATLAB R2019a and up.
 Python is not affected.

-Extracting the trues, randoms and/or scatter has no effect on the actual coincidences (prompts).
-I.e. they will also be extracted same regardless if any of the trues, randoms or scatter is extracted.
+Extracting the trues, randoms and/or scatter has no effect on the actual coincidences (prompts); i.e. they will also be extracted the same regardless if any of the trues, randoms or scatter is extracted.

 All coincidences that are from different events (i.e. not from the same annihilation) will be considered as randoms.
 All coincidences that come from the same event but have scattered in at least one of the four possibilities are considered to be scatter.
 For trues, it is possible to control which coincidences are considered trues.
 Randoms and Compton scattered events in the phantom are ALWAYS excluded from trues, but the other three are excluded ONLY if they are selected in ``options.scatter_components``.